EOEPCA/eoepca-killercoda/iam/1-introduction.md

 **Overview:**

-The EOEPCA Identity and Access Management (IAM) Building Block is made up of three main parts: Keycloak, Open Policy Agent (OPA) with OPAL and Apache APISIX.
+The EOEPCA Identity and Access Management (IAM) Building Block comprises two main aspects:
 - Keycloak is the main Identity Provider, handling things like logging in, user roles, and connecting to other identity systems.
-- OPA (with OPAL) is used for making detailed policy decisions and APISIX acts as the gateway that checks these policies.
+- OPA (with OPAL) is used for making detailed policy decisions

-- Apache APISIX is the API gateway that routes requests and enforces policies.
+In addtion, the IAM request authorization approach relies upon APISIX which acts as the API gateway that routes requests and enforces authorization policies defined in Keycloak and/or OPA.

-In this tutorial, you'll set up the EOEPCA IAM Building Block on a Kubernetes cluster using official scripts and Helm charts.
-We'll focus just on the IAM parts (Keycloak, OPA/OPAL, APISIX) in a development environment.

-This tutorial assumes you already know a bit about EOEPCA and its requirements.
-If not, it's a good idea to go through the [EOEPCA introduction tutorials](../intro) first.
+The focus of this tutorial is the deployment of Keycloak and OPA as an integrated IAM solution - with demonstrations of access protection and policy enforcement.

+The deployment of the APISIX Ingress Controller has already been triggered as a prerequisite dependency if this tutorial.

+Please wait until the APISIX deployment has completed, as indicated by the terminal messages.